feliciaschulz/MastersThesisProject/README.md

 ## 4. Data investigation & Normalisation
-data_exploration.RDONE, analyse_thresholds.RDONE, count_instances.RDONE, heatmapsDONE, violin

 ### 4.1 Analysing thresholds
 The intensity thresholds that were chosen for each marker as indicators of positive marker expression vs negative marker expression (true signal vs noise) are saved as csv files in "../00_Data/Thresholds".
 These data frames can be summarised and cleaned up with **analyse_thresholds.R**, which can be found in 04_DataInvestigationNormalisation.
 #### Usage:
 Open the script in RStudio and run, either line-by-line or by using the "Source" button.
 BUT: Seeing as the purpose of this script is to summarise all threshold data frames, it requires all threshold files as input.
 However, only the first one is provided as example input data here, therefore, this script cannot be run this way.
+Nevertheless, an example of the output file is in the folder "../00_Data/Thresholds".
 #### Input:
-Thresholds data frames from "../00_Data/Thresholds"
+Thresholds data frames from "../00_Data/Thresholds" called "*_Thresholds.csv"
 #### Output:
 One data frame including all thresholds values for all images called filtered_thresholds_all.csv, saved in "00_Data/Thresholds"